 The Board has performed an evaluation of whether the amendments to proposed Property Tax Rule 462.520 are inconsistent or incompatible with existing state regulations.
-The Board has determined that the amendments to the Proposed Rule are not inconsistent or incompatible with existing state regulations because there are no other Property Tax Rules that prescribe the provisions that would be adopted by the amendments to the Rule.
+The Board has determined that the Proposed Amendments are not inconsistent or incompatible with existing state regulations because there are no other Property Tax Rules that prescribe the provisions that would be adopted by the amendments to the Rule.
 In addition, there is no comparable federal regulation or statute to Property Tax Rule 462.520.